-RetroPie is a feature-rich, all in one retro game emulation operating system for the Raspberry Pi.
+RetroPie is a feature-rich, all-in-one retro game emulation operating system for the Raspberry Pi.
 Here we show how to get started with RetroPie on a Raspberry Pi.

 Table of contents